 Yesterday we kicked off our brand new unit study that is all about space for kids with some fun coloring pages.

-Today we’re sharing these space flashcards and a super fun game you can play to help teach your kids simple facts about each planet.
+Today we’re sharing these space flashcards and a solar system game you can play to help teach your kids simple facts about each planet.

 Read on below to see how to play this game with your kids.